Timbers beat Quakes 3-1, earn playoff spot

 Wondolowski equalized for the Earthquakes 10 minutes later on a diving header from close range that popped up and hit the crossbar before falling into the goal.

 Wondolowski leads San Jose with 15 goals.
-He is the all-time leading scorer in MLS with 159 goals, surpassing Landon Donovan, who had 145.
+He is the career scoring leader in MLS with 159 goals, surpassing Landon Donovan, who had 145.
 He also leads the league’s all-time list with 44 game-winning goals, and 73 road goals.

 The Timbers had several good opportunities early in the second half, including a free kick from just atop the penalty area, but couldn’t find the net until Asprilla’s goal in the 59th minute.
 Asprilla’s first attempt was stopped by San Jose goalkeeper Daniel Vega, but he buried the rebound.